IBMStreams/streamsx.sttgateway/_docs/220-user_operator_design.md

 The IBMVoiceGatewaySource operator is designed to ingest speech data from the IBM Voice Gateway product.
 This speech data is ingested in binary format from the IBM Voice Gateway into this operator via the Websocket interface.
 Such speech data arrives here in multiple fragments directly from a live voice call.
 This operator is capable of receiving speech data from multiple calls that can all happen at the very same time between different pairs of speakers.
 For every voice call it handles in real-time, the IBM Voice Gateway product will open two Websocket connections into this operator and start sending the live speech data on both of those connections.
 One of those connections will carry the speech data of the agent and the other connection will carry the speech data of the customer.
 This operator will keep sending the audio chunks received on those two Websocket connections via its output stream for consumption by the downstream operators.
 At the end of the any given call, IBM Voice Gateway will close the two WebSocket connections it opened into this operator.
 This operator will also produce periodic output tuples on its single output port to give an indication about the end of a specific speaker (i.e. channel) in a voice call that was in progress moments ago for the given IBM Voice Gateway session id.
 Downstream operators can make use of this "End Of Voice Call" signal as they see fit.

+This operator allows the user to set the maximum number of concurrent calls allowed via the operator parameter named maxConcurrentCallsAllowed.
+In addition, it also allows the user to dynamically query and adjust the maximum allowed concurrent calls count via the following CURL commands.

+curl -k -X POST https://host:port -H GetMaxConcurrentCalls:true curl -k -X POST https://host:port -H SetMaxConcurrentCalls:150

 ### IBMVoiceGatewaySource operator parameters
 Following are the parameters accepted by the IBMVoiceGatewaySource operator.
 Some parameters are mandatory with user-provided values and others are optional with default values assigned within the C++ operator logic.